Percival David Foundation of Chinese Art

-The Percival David Foundation of Chinese Art (abbreviated as the PDF) holds a collection of Chinese ceramics and related items assembled by Percival David that are on permanent display in a dedicated gallery in Room 95 at the British Museum.
-The Foundation's main purpose is to promote the study and teaching of Chinese art and culture.
-The collection consists of some 1,700 pieces, mostly of Song, Yuan, Ming and Qing dynasty porcelain from the 10th century to the 18th.
+The Percival David Foundation of Chinese Art (abbreviated as the PDF) held a collection of Chinese ceramics and related items assembled by Percival David that are on permanent display in a dedicated gallery in Room 95 at the British Museum.
+The foundation's main purpose is to promote the study and teaching of Chinese art and culture.
+The collection, now owned by the British Museum, has some 1,700 pieces, mostly of Song, Yuan, Ming and Qing dynasty porcelain from the 10th century to the 18th.
 It includes a painting, Scroll of Antiquities (古玩圖 Guwan tu, 1728, Yongzheng's reign).

-The collection concentrates on pieces in the "Chinese taste" rather than export wares, and on Imperial porcelain, much of it Jingdezhen ware.
+The collection concentrates on pieces in the "Chinese taste" rather than export ware, and on Imperial porcelain, much of it Jingdezhen ware.
 It includes examples of the rare Ru and Guan wares and two important Yuan dynasty blue and white porcelain temple vases (the "David Vases"), the oldest dated blue and white porcelain pieces, from 1351.
 The Foundation also has a large library of Western and East Asian books related to Chinese art; this and archival material are housed in the library of School of Oriental and African Studies (SOAS), University of London.

-In 1950, the Collection was presented to the University of London by Sir Percival David.
-His collection was displayed in a house in Gordon Square and used as a focus for the teaching of Chinese art and culture at SOAS.
+In 1950, the collection was presented to the University of London by Sir Percival David.
+It was displayed in a house at 53 Gordon Square and used as a focus for the teaching of Chinese art and culture at SOAS.
 The collection has been on display in a special room at the British Museum since 2009.
+In November 2024, it was announced that the collection would be donated to the British Museum by the trustees of the Sir Percival David Foundation.
+With an estimated value of £1bn, this is to date the most valuable donation in the museum's history.
+The donation was approved by the Charity Commission in March 2025 and the collection was officially transferred to the British Museum on 2 April 2025.